apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The duration time of restore execution.
+<p>Records the duration of the restore execution.
 When converted to a string, the form is &ldquo;1h2m0.5s&rdquo;.</p>
 </td>
 </tr>